 As the summer began to come to a conclusion in August and September, two of the youngest partners, Knowlton and Garatoni, headed back to class.
 At this point, the firm started to lay the groundwork for the next phase of Gold Sail which included a private equity division, Gold Sail Equities, and a management consulting division, Gold Sail Strategies.
 Both subsidiaries were launched on September 12 and are expected to have a more prominent role in 2017.
 Yet, the team has already begun to introduce Gold Sail Strategies to Lafayette and Purdue where they are seeking to provide consulting services to small business and start-ups.
-Furthermore, the team is also looking to begin recruiting talent from Purdue in order to better distribute the workload and continue growing the firm at a steady pace.

 By October and November, Gold Sail Real Estate had developed a $1.5 million dollar real estate portfolio and unveiled plans to develop a $26.5 million dollar, three project development plan between Lafayette and West Lafayette.
-The development plan includes acquiring a residential building in Lafayette, redeveloping a commercial building in Downtown Lafayette, and developing a multi-story mixed-use building in Downtown Lafayette.
+The development plan included acquiring a residential building in Lafayette, redeveloping a commercial building in Downtown Lafayette, and developing a multi-story mixed-use building in Downtown Lafayette.
 One of the long term benefits of this plan is that the Downtown Lafayette redevelopment will allow Gold Sail to establish a permanent office where it can continue to serve the Lafayette, West Lafayette, and Purdue communities.